Elia Viviani

 In August 2016, Viviani won gold in the omnium at the 2016 Summer Olympics.
 In 2021, he won bronze in the omnium at the 2020 Summer Olympics.
 Viviani's nickname in the peloton is "Il Veggente" for his ability to foresee line moves of other sprinters during the sprint.

+After retiring, he re-joined his former team Ineos Grenadiers as a directeur sportif.